top of page

 At the time owned by US-based Flying Tiger Line, the 707 later spent a period in the UK with BCAL.

-The modifications include Pratt & Whitney engines from the Revell 707 kit as the Airfix kit comes with Rolls-Royce engines, and altering the shape of the wing trailing edge.
+The modifications include Pratt & Whitney engines from the Revell 707 kit as the Airfix kit comes with Rolls-Royce engines, altering the shape of the wing trailing edge, and making the fin taller.

 Swiss Airbus Airbus A320,